Gruda (tribe)

-Gruda is a Northern Albanian tribe and historical tribal region in southeastern Montenegro, just north of Lake Skadar, which includes the small town of Tuzi, in Podgorica.
+Gruda is a Northern Albanian tribe and historical tribal region in southeastern Montenegro, just north of Lake Skadar, which includes the small town of Tuzi, near Podgorica.
 It is inhabited by a majority of ethnic Albanians.

 Geography

 Gruda is an Albanian historical tribal region within Montenegro, along the mountainous border with Albania, east of Podgorica.
 It borders to the historical tribal regions of Hoti and Kelmendi to the south and east (in Southern Montenegro and Northern Albania), and Slavic regions to the north.

 The historical Gruda tribal region, as described by A. Jovićević (1923), include the following settlements: